larsbaunwall/DomainLang/README.md

 ### Discarded ideas

 - The xtext-based approach is heavily entangled in the Eclipse/java ecosystem.
-I am aiming at providing a modern and integrated experience with newer IDEs (e.g. VSCode), why this approach has been discarded
+I am aiming at providing a modern and integrated experience with simpler IDEs (e.g. VSCode), why this approach has been discarded
 - A pure typescript approach, though attractive at first, is discarded due to complexity in package management and dependency management.
 This idea might be revisited in the future

 ## Get in touch